Before you begin

 Limitations

-Terraform plan data gives the best available representation of actual state after apply; however, in many cases the state after apply may not be known because it is calculated on the server side.
+Terraform plan data gives the best available representation of actual state after apply.
+However, in many cases, the state after apply might not be known because it is calculated on the server side.

 Supported resources

-You can create resource change constraints for any resources from Terraform's google and google-beta providers.
+You can create resource change constraints for any Terraform resource from any Terraform provider.